 They look very similar to the pre-war Coronation cars (one of which, 1282, also survives at Crich).
-Despite being commissioned in an era of post-war austerity and shortages of materials the Cunarders betray little of this and changes from the pre-war specification centre round ease of maintenance and saving in weight.
+Despite being commissioned in an era of post-war austerity and shortages of materials, the Cunarders betray little of this and the main changes from the pre-war specification relate to ease of maintenance and saving in weight.
 Being slightly longer, they could accommodate an extra six seats.

 As it was, number 1297 continued in service until the closure of Glasgow’s tramway on 4th September 1962 and was one of the last cars to run in the city after taking part in the final procession.
 A British Pathé newsreel that was filmed in 1962 shows a procession of Glasgow tramcars and captures something of the enthusiasm felt by the quarter of a million Glasgow citizens (roughly one-in-four of the population) who turned out to say goodbye to their trams).
 The sequence can be viewed by following the link to:

 This tramcar owes its survival to a private benefactor but, even after arriving at Crich on 13th July 1963, its initial prospects were still rather precarious as there was insufficient funding, at first, to meet the costs of depot storage and further efforts were required from a small team of sponsors to weatherproof the tram while in storage on site.